sheenanick/pdx-branch-android/README.md

 Please feel free to contact me at sheenanick@gmail.com if you have any issues or questions, ideas or concerns.

+## Other Resources

+See the web application for pdxBranch built in Ember [here](https://github.com/mlawson3691/branch-social).

 ### License

 Licensed under GPL.